victorguidi/victorguidi-HyprlandSetup/Reminders.md

 Finish configuring ASDF:
 - Add this to your .zshrc or .bashrc -> . "$HOME/.asdf/asdf.sh"

-Install a browser from flatpack after reboot
+Install a browser from flatpack after reboot in case the chromium package failed
   - flatpak install flathub com.brave.Browser